reponomics/reponomics-dashboard-action/dashboard_action/runtime/managed_docs/support.md

 Do not share `COLLECTION_TOKEN`, `DASHBOARD_SECRET_DO_NOT_REPLACE`, retained artifact contents, private repository data, or exploit details in public issues.

 ## Response Expectations

-For invited beta participants, actionable bug reports should receive acknowledgement within 24 hours.
-The response may be a workaround, an active fix, a request for a Doctor report or workflow summary, or an explanation that the behavior is outside the current beta scope.

 Feature requests and product-shaping feedback are welcome during beta, especially requests for repository signals that fit the existing GitHub permissions, data model, and dashboard architecture.